-Note: You may format hyperlinks, shown in the examples, in the publication format of your organization rather than as shown in the following examples.
+Note: If hyperlinks are needed, you may format hyperlinks in the publication format of your organization.

 Example #1

 Segment Description: The creek begins in northeastern County at about Farm to Market Road (FM) 2 and continues 15 miles to the confluence with the river south of City in County.
 The creek is typically a shallow, slow-moving stream flowing through gently rolling hills lined with agricultural fields and scrub oak trees.